Part of the Game

-Part of the Game is the fifth album by the California soft rock group Pablo Cruise.
-The album marked a decline in the band's popularity, as it managed only to reach #39 in the United States.
-One single was released from the album: "I Want You Tonight", reaching #19 in the United States.
-The band called the album a transition into a blend of disco to take advantage of the extreme popularity of that type of music at the time.
+Part of the Game is the fifth album by the California band Pablo Cruise, released in 1979.
+The album marked a decline in the band's popularity, as it managed only to reach No. 39 in the United States.
+One single was released from the album: "I Want You Tonight", reaching No. 19 in the United States.

+Critical reception

+The Globe and Mail wrote that "the problem is songwriter Cory Lerios, an under-achiever who takes little care with his tunes; he evidently picks an inoffensive chord pattern and constructs a series of notes that don't conflict, making preposterously weak melodies, which he then places on top of predictable rhythm tracks."